Foreign policy of the second Trump administration: European Union

+Eastern Europe

 Belarus

 Under Trump, US policy toward Belarus changed from isolation to engagement with Alexander Lukashenko's government.
 After Keith Kellogg's talks with Lukashenko in Minsk on June 21, 2025, Lukashenko released 14 political prisoners, including Sergei Tikhanovsky.

 Before his Alaska meeting with Putin, Trump called Lukashenko and called him "the highly respected President".
 In response, Lukashenko invited Trump and his family to visit Minsk; Belarusian state media reported that the invitation was accepted.
 It was the first phone call between Lukashenko and an American president during Lukashenko's 31 year in power.

 On September 11, 2025, after a direct appeal from Trump, Belarus released 52 detainees, including 14 foreign nationals, in a step widely interpreted as part of a tentative rapprochement; in exchange, Washington eased certain sanctions on state airline Belavia, and Trump's envoy John Coale discussed reopening the US Embassy in Minsk while delivering a personal letter from Trump to Lukashenko.
 European officials and analysts noted the move as one of the largest single prisoner releases of Lukashenko's rule but remained wary of Minsk's motives and the absence of deeper reforms.
 Lukashenko deported the released political prisoners; many of them were taken directly to Lithuania without passports; opposition figures labeled the transfers "forced deportations", arguing that political prisoners should have the right to remain in Belarus.
 Opposition leader Mikola Statkevich refused to cross into Lithuania and then disappeared, with allies fearing he was rearrested.
 While some freed prisoners publicly thanked Trump for securing their release, others said they were near the end of their sentences and wanted to go home.
 Critics also emphasized that the gesture fell well short of the roughly 1,200–1,400 political prisoners still held in Belarusian prisons.

+On December 13, 2025, Lukashenko released 123 political prisoners including opposition leaders Maria Kalesnikava, Maxim Znak, Viktar Babaryka, Nobel laureate Ales Bialiatski, and journalists Pavel Sevyarynets and Marina Zolotova in exchange for the lifting of sanctions on the Belarusian potash industry by the United States.
+They were exiled to Ukraine and Lithuania.